tchaye59/ECache/README.md

 * **ECache-SlaveNode:** Is the module that runs at the DataNode level
 * **ECache-MasterNode:** Is the module that runs at the NameNode level
 * **ECache-Client:** Is the client module needed to perform operations

+The communications between the modules are performed by RPC calls implemented by using Google's GRPC API.